leopoldgerber/portfolio-EN/3 - Report Automation Script/README.md

 ## Examples of scripts and queries
 ### Script

-The mysql library for connecting to a database.
-Using the configuration file to further connect all scripts to the same login source and due to the confidentiality of login data.
-Using an external query for convenient editing.
+The <b>mysql</b> library for connecting to a database.
+Using the <b>configuration</b> file to further connect all scripts to the same login source and due to the confidentiality of login data.
+Using an <b>external query</b> for convenient editing.

 ![image](https://github.com/leopoldgerber/portfolio/assets/114569329/b916f91e-23ec-4957-9709-b15cc438a107)